Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the joint CATCH MURI-AUSMURI; and the ARC Discovery Project number DP210102670; and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2092 CASA - 390781972.
+This work has been supported by the joint CATCH MURI-AUSMURI; the ARC Discovery Project number DP210102670; and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2092 CASA - 390781972.
 The first author is supported by the University of Melbourne research scholarship (MRS) scheme.
-The authors would like to thank Zhiyuan Zhang for initial discussions on this project.